S.L. Benfica in international football: Competitive record

-Transitional Period
+Transitional period

+After a highly successful decade in the 1960s, where Benfica stood among the top contenders, the team entered a phase of renewal.
+With the departure of several key figures from their European triumphs, including José Augusto, Mário Coluna, Fernando Cruz and Cavém, Latin teams as a whole began to lose prominence on the European stage, as English, Dutch, and German clubs rose to dominance.

 In 1969–70, Benfica were eliminated in the second round by eventual finalists Celtic, after losing 3–0 in Glasgow and winning by the same score in Lisbon.
 The tiebreaker was decided by a coin toss.coin toss decision.

-After a highly successful decade in the 1960s, where Benfica stood among the top contenders, the team entered a phase of renewal.
-With the departure of several key figures from their European triumphs, including José Augusto, Mário Coluna, Fernando Cruz and Cavém, Latin teams as a whole began to lose prominence on the European stage, as English, Dutch, and German clubs rose to dominance.

 After an early elimination from the 1970–71 Cup Winners' Cup, Benfica reached the semi-finals of the 1971–72 European Cup, defeating Feyenoord 5–1 at home in the quarter-finals.
 However, they were eliminated in the semi-finals by a Johan Cruyff-led Ajax, who went on to win the competition for the second consecutive year.

-After two disappointing seasons, Benfica reached the quarter-finals of the 1974–75 European Cup Winners' Cup before being eliminated by another Dutch team, PSV Eindhoven, after a 2-1 home defeat.
+After two disappointing seasons, Benfica reached the quarter-finals of the 1974–75 European Cup Winners' Cup before being eliminated by another Dutch team, PSV Eindhoven, after a 2–1 home defeat.

 In the mid-1970s, following the departure of several key figures such as Eusébio, Simões, Torres, and Jaime Graça, Benfica was unable to maintain the same level of European competitiveness shown in the previous decade.
-During this period, Benfica only reached two European Cup quarter-final presences in the late 1970s: in 1975–76 they lost 5–1 to the holders Bayern Munich; and in 1977–78 they were knocked out by the defending champions Liverpool with a 6–2 aggregate score.
+During this period, Benfica only reached two European Cup quarter-final presences, in 1975–76 when they lost 5–1 to the holders Bayern Munich; and in 1977–78 they were knocked out by the defending champions Liverpool with a 6–2 aggregate score.